nihr43/docs/containers/lxd_on_alpine.md

 This post is not a guide on how to install and setup lxd, but rather a collection of notes on integration and automation of lxd overall.

 I run lxd containers rather than VMs for stateful services and traditional network functions.
-System containers provide the O(n) efficiency of OS virtualization while maintaining compatability with traditional configuration management tools (they look and act like VMs).
+System containers provide the O(1) efficiency of OS virtualization while maintaining compatability with traditional configuration management tools (they look and act like VMs).
 For my needs, this approach is more appropriate than kubernetes for various non-cloud-native services such as dhcpd, traditional relational databases, or a monolithic app like jenkins.
-Concerning network functions, system containers are a good choice for running HAproxy groups with IP failover via keepalived - because unlike docker, we get a regular IP address in the containers.
+Concerning network functions, system containers are a good choice for running HAproxy groups or name servers with virtual IPs.
+They are also a good choice for running storage services, database, or kubernetes support services such as `etcd`.

 Are containers as safe as hardware virtualization?
 Probably not.
 Though post-spectre, the lines here are blurred.
-In this system, I am seeking maximum efficiency and hardware utilization, and have set a hard design constraint on enabling weekly rolling kernel upgrades of the physical hosts.
+No, I wouldn't host a public cloud on linux containers, but personally, these concerns are dwarfed by my fears of misconfiguration or negligence.
+In this environment, the efficiency / security tradeoff is acceptable.

 ---